 You need to make your submissions using apprenticeship builder.
 The builder helps you generate the occupation proposal, occupational standard and EPA plan documents.
 You must upload supporting evidence, including funding evidence.
 Your occupational standard, EPA plan and funding evidence should be submitted together, so we can consider them as a package.

-You need to book two approval cycle submission slots with your RM.
+You need to book two approval cycle submission slots with your PM.
 One for your occupational proposal submission; and the second for your occupational standard, end-point assessment plan and funding evidence submission.

-Your RM must confirm that your draft documents are ready for consideration before you submit them.
+Your PM must confirm that your draft documents are ready for consideration before you submit them.

 Our 15 route panels represent the employer voice within the Institute.
 Panel members are employers with relevant occupational experience and are experts in their industry.
 Route panels are responsible for making sure apprenticeships are high-quality and meet the needs of employers, apprentices, and the economy.